avivlohit/StockMarket_Sentiment/README.md

 Python project, data analysis and more

 ## About and Goals:
-After completing my first year as IT tech student, I received an friendly offer to create software that analyzes stock sentiment based on articles and content manipulations with NLP models.
+I received an friendly offer to create software that analyzes stock sentiment based on articles and content manipulations with NLP models.
 As part of the project I performed statistical analyzes like correlation tests and so on.

 ## What was done: